Everything you need to know about an ignition interlock device and program. From the interlock experts in North Carolina.

-- Agency ordering interlock (DMV hearing officer, judge, or voluntary)
+- Agency ordering the ignition interlock (DMV hearing officer, judge, or voluntary)

 - Pen and paper to take notes concerning your appointment

-Installation and training will take one to two hours.
-We’ll give you a user’s manual and a demonstration interlock with which to practice and learn the interlock basics.
+Installation and training will take approximately two hours.
+You can expect to receive a user’s manual and an interlock demonstration so you can practice and learn the basics of using your device.
 A technician will be available to go through the manual with you and to assist in learning the testing technique.
-You may also download the User’s Manual from this website.
+You can also download the User’s Manual from this website.
 You will be able to practice and ask questions for as long as is necessary for you to feel comfortable with the system.

-At Monitech, we’re committed first and foremost to highway safety.
-That’s why we work closely with state agencies, law enforcement and the courts to supply and maintain BAIID systems that meet or exceed existing standards and that are reliable.
-Monitech engineers are at work constantly to improve our products to meet and often exceed the latest national and state standards and specifications.
-So, whether you’re a customer of ours or an enforcement official, you can have confidence that every Monitech system is the best available.
+At Monitech, we’re committed first and foremost to public safety.
+That’s why we work closely with NC state agencies, law enforcement, and the courts to supply and maintain breath alcohol ignition interlock device (BAIID) systems that meet or exceed existing standards for accuracy and reliability.
+Monitech engineers are at work constantly to improve our products so they meet and often exceed the latest national and state standards and specifications.
+So, whether you’re a Monitech Ignition Interlock customer or an enforcement official, you can have confidence that every Monitech system is the best available.